2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Rhode Island

 About 63% of the students majoring in communication and journalism at the school are women while 37% are male.

-A rank of #3 on this year’s list means Roger Williams University is a great place for communication and journalism students working on their bachelor’s degree.
-RWU is a small private not-for-profit school located in the suburb of Bristol.
+Out of the 9 schools in Rhode Island that were part of this year’s ranking, Roger Williams University landed the # 3 spot on the list.
+RWU is a small private not-for-profit school located in the large suburb of Bristol.

 Of the 49 students majoring in communication and journalism at RWU, 22% are male and 78% are female.

-A rank of #4 on this year’s list means Johnson & Wales University - Providence is a great place for communication and journalism students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at Johnson & Wales University - Providence helped the school earn the #4 place on this year’s ranking of the most popular communication and journalism schools in Rhode Island.
 JWU Providence is a moderately-sized private not-for-profit school located in the city of Providence.

 Women make up 77% of the communication and journalism majors at the school.